bben6087/android-group-project/README.md

 An Events page showing the (Time-Date_Location_Description) this will aslo be where students schedule study sessions with other students

-And the abilty to display what classes you are in to other students in those classes
+And the ability to display what classes you are in to other students in those classes

 ## Risky Components